![]() |

 to go out and start businesses if I hadn’t had a positive experience

-with homeschooling.
-Peter Kowalke grew without schooling and now he is a
+Peter Kowalke grew without schooling.
+He is a journalist and

-about grown homeschoolers and the lasting influence of home education.
+homeschoolers and the lasting influence of home education.
+This article